First course recipe ideas

 First of all rinse and chop in small pieces the hop shoots.
 Then sauté for few minutes in a large pan with a little bit of oil.
 Remove from eat.

 Now place the butter in a sauce pan and melt it.
 Add the rice, toast it ror a minute until it becomes translucent, add the glass of wine and let evaporate.
 Add the shoots and a bit of the broth.
-Stir and slowly start adding the the broth waiting every time for it to be absorbed by the rice.
+Stir and slowly start adding the broth waiting every time for it to be absorbed by the rice.
 Keep stirring the rice until it is cooked through.
 Turn the heat off, add a little bit of butter and a good spoonful of parmisan.
 Cover with a dry cloth and the lid.
 Allow to rest for 5 minutes (the cloth will trap the steam and give you a nice glossy rice).

 Serve hot.
 This risotto must not be dry, but at the contrary quite smooth.